hoangndst/kusion-backstage-plugin/docs/contributing.md

 By default, Backstage will start on port 3000, however you can override this by setting an environment variable `PORT` on your local machine. e.g. `export PORT=8080` then running `yarn dev`.
 Or `PORT=8080 yarn dev`.

+## Create a new plugin

+Follow the [Backstage plugin documentation](https://backstage.io/docs/plugins/create-a-plugin) to create a new plugin.

 ## Coding Guidelines

 We use the backstage-cli to build, serve, lint, test and package all the plugins.